arthurWeyna/pathapouf/README.md

 $$ p(X \vert M, e) = \prod_{i=1}^{L} p(X_{i} \vert M, e) = \prod_{i=1}^{L}\sum_{l=1}^{A_{i}^{T}}\sum_{r=1}^{R}[p(X_{i} \vert A_{il}, e_{r})p(A_{il} \vert M)p(e_{r})] \textrm{ and } p(e_{r}) = 1/R$$

 Just as for individual values of $m_{j}$, the independent likelihood for each possible value of $e$ is computed as sums of likelihoods and given in the output.
+Values of $e$ to be evaluated are given by the user through 3 parameters (from, to and by) used internally by function seq().

+Posterior to all likelihood computations, PatHapouf also implements a simple side analysis designed to help users cycle back to their data.
+Once the best (*i.e* most likely) combination of haplomes per subpopulation $M_{best}$ is determined, PatHapouf runs a quick ML estimation of $e$ for each site, given $M_{best}$.
+These values can help users by letting them know which sites are (low $e$) or are not (high $e$) compatible with $M_{best}$.
+The latter in particular might be indicative of error at some point.

 # Requirements